topcoderinc/Urban3d/README.md

 # Urban 3D Challenge Datasets

-The complete datasets used for the Urban 3D Challenge can be found on the [SpaceNet AWS page](https://spacenetchallenge.github.io/datasets/Urban_3D_Challenge_summary.html).
+The complete datasets used for the Urban 3D Challenge can be found on the [SpaceNet AWS page](https://spacenet.ai/the-ussocom-urban-3d-competition/).
 Please refer to documentation on that website for instructions on how to download the data.

+**PLEASE NOTE: The data on AWS S3 has moved from s3://spacenet-dataset/Urban_3D_Challenge/ to s3://spacenet-dataset/Hosted-Datasets/Urban_3D_Challenge/.
+This change has not yet been reflected on the SpaceNet AWS Urban 3D Challenge page.
+We are working with SpaceNet to have this corrected.**

 # Algorithm Evaluation